tomjpsun/rdBlog/posts/2020-05-05-Cover-Tree.md

 decreases as the tree is descended.
 Every node in the tree is associated with a point in $S$ .
 Each point in $S$ may be associated with multiple nodes in the tree;
 however, we require that any point appears at most once in every level.
-Let $C_{s_i}$ denote the set of points in S associated with the nodes at level si.
+Let $C_{s_i}$ denote the set of points in S associated with the nodes at level $s_i$.
 The cover tree obeys the following invariants for all $s_i$:

 $(Nesting).
 C_{s_i} \subset C_{s_i - 1}.$ This implies that once a point $p \in S$ appears in